Note: Non blog linked pages open in a new window

 But the end result speaks for itself.
 Below is a close up of the blade.

 And below, all the effort into shaping the kissaki tip pays off, with a very clear geometric Yokote, traditionally hand carved bo-hi (fuller) termination and clean polish so you can clearly see the boshi (part of the hamon that runs to the very tip).

 Note the beautiful interplay between the hamon and lamination lines – each sword is 100% unique.

 While these blades are the very best of the best in every aspect, a sword is only as good as its weakest point and so we compliment it with the same wide range of fittings we use on our Forge Direct Custom Line – with additional extras such as premium matching fitting sets, black leather ito and/or a full rayskin for the complete package.

 The focus on the Project X series is traditional construction methods and supreme quality to create a blade as close to a genuine Nihonto as possible.
 In all honesty, the full price should be the DEPOSIT price..

-- Stunningly beautiful blades equally at home at the dojo or as a high end, rather deadly ornament.
+- Stunningly beautiful blades equally at home at the dojo or as an heirloom quality (and rather deadly) ornament.

-- Rare blade type – both in geometry and lamination.
-Extremely hard to make with each sword made with a large amount of blood, sweat and tears going into each and every piece.
+- Rare and highly desirable blade type – both in geometry and lamination.
+Extremely hard to make with each sword requiring a large amount of blood, sweat and tears going into each and every piece.

 For special deals, notifications of works in progress and insider information not revealed anywhere else, sign up to the Project X newsletter if you are into Elite swords of all types (primarily Katana, but also other high end custom or limited edition swords).